5.3 Main program of Deno

 Main worker

-The following step involves crafting a main worker factory, which is then employed to construct a main worker.
+The following step involves launching a main worker factory, which is then used to construct a main worker.
 The main worker is essentially the core thread that operates the primary module.
 This central worker is inherently generated and consistently linked with the main module.
 In comparison, web workers are forged when required.

 After the establishment of the main worker, the program commences its execution through the employment of the main worker's run API.
 This API facilitates the initiation of the program's operational journey within the main worker's domain.